 Some pictures about the beginnings, many-many years ago:

 If enough people think that our close to 1000 animals deserve some support, one day we might have enough donations to finance the animal shelter entirely on that basis.
-At the moment we need ca 65 million HUF (350,000 USD / 240,000 €) each year to finance the care and the medical treatment of the animals, as well as the overhead costs of the shelter.
+At the moment we need ca. 120 million HUF (520,000 USD / 400,000 €) each year to finance the care and the medical treatment of the animals, as well as the overhead costs of the shelter.
 Further money would be spent on enlarging and improving the kennels and building new enclosures, quarantine zones and medical rooms.
-We also plan to build a housing unit for cats and a separate quarantine for puppies, as well as to prepare new units for rodents and ferrets along with the establishment of an information and education center.
+We also plan to build a housing unit for adult dogs and a separate quarantine for puppies along with the establishment of an information and education center.

 We have a no-kill policy!